 We are a small community of approximately 3,500 people of which about 30% are Catholic according to the latest Census.
 This is above the national average of 20-25%.
 Since the Second World War, we have had a large number of Italian migrants settling in the area.
 They have been involved with the farming sector through market gardens, orchards, dairy and general farming.
 This is all possible by irrigation.
 This is one reason why the Goulburn Valley is known as the fruit bowl of the nation.

-Our parish is part of the Sandhurst Diocese (the website is: www.sandhurst.catholic.org.au) and we are one of, originally, 43 parishes with the shortage of priests some priests are looking after two or three parishes.
-We have many groups who are actively ministering in our parish and answering the needs of the parish and community. .
+Our parish is part of the Sandhurst Diocese (the website is: www.sandhurst.catholic.org.au) and we are one of (originally) 43 parishes.
+With the shortage of priests some priests are looking after two or three parishes.
+Fr Uday Kumar Marneni is our current Parish Priest, his time is shared with the Parish of Kyabram.

 Thank you for taking the time to visit our website, and I hope this may lead you to visit us sometime.